anacpbarros/software-residence/README.md

 # software-residence
-Here are the projects that I've developed during my software residence in ReactJS and NodeJS.
+### Here are the projects I developed during my software residency:

+- ReactJS: To Do List App
+- NodeJS